 PA Fence Requirements: What You Need to Know

-Obtain a survey.
 If your government offices don’t have a survey, you will need to pay to have one done to make sure you are placing the fence on your property – not your neighbor’s!

-Check with your HOA.
+Don’t forget to check with your HOA.
 If you live in a neighborhood with a homeowner’s association, there may be even more strict requirements than what your town or borough lays out.

 Pool fence requirements in Pennsylvania